magore/esp8266_ili9341/README.md

        * Applications
          * I created a door sign status display that can be updated via a web page web page running on the esp8266
          * Copy the file html/msg.cgi to the root folder of a fat32 SD card and modify to suit your needs.
-         * Use: open a web browser to the web server runing on the esp8266
+         * Use: open a web browser to the web server running on the esp8266
            * See the Video
            * For example: http://192.168.200.116/msg.cgi
            * You can update status and return time information on the TFT display by entering information on the page.